Chris Hansen: Legal issues

-Awards
+Awards and honors

+Hansen has received 10 Emmy Awards for his work in investigative reporting, outstanding coverage of a news story and outstanding coverage of breaking news.

+He has received 5 Edward R. Murrow Awards for his news series investigating aviation security and safety as well as his coverage of the Ford/Firestone case.

+He has won three Clarion awards for his coverage of aviation security, Indian child slave labor and the Unabomber case, also receiving a first place medal for an undercover investigation of airport security.

-Hansen has received eight Emmy Awards, four Edward R. Murrow Awards, three Clarion awards, the Overseas Press Club award, an IRE, the National Press Club award, International Consortium of Investigative Journalists Award; as well as awards for excellence from the Associated Press and United Press International.
+Hansen has also been presented the Overseas Press Club award, an IRE award, the National Press Club award, and the International Consortium of Investigative Journalists award, as well as awards for excellence from the Associated Press and United Press International, also receiving numerous Headliner awards.
+In 2015 The KidSafe Foundation honored Hansen with their Child Advocate of the year award, for raising awareness among the dangers of online child predators.

 Appearances

-Hansen has appeared on such television programs as The Daily Show with Jon Stewart, The Tonight Show with Jay Leno, Late Night with Conan O'Brien, The Adam Carolla Show, Today, Scarborough Country, The Oprah Winfrey Show, The Rise Guys Morning Show, The Don and Mike Show, The Opie and Anthony Radio Show, Jimmy Kimmel Live!, Glenn Beck Program, and Diggnation.
+Hansen has appeared on such television programs as The Daily Show with Jon Stewart, The Tonight Show with Jay Leno, Late Night with Conan O'Brien, The Adam Carolla Show, Today, Scarborough Country, The Oprah Winfrey Show, The Rise Guys Morning Show, The Don and Mike Show, The Opie and Anthony Radio Show, Jimmy Kimmel Live!, Jesse Watters Primetime, Glenn Beck Program, and Diggnation.

 On January 9, 2007, Hansen appeared on the BET news series American Gangster.
 The special, which was hosted by actor Ving Rhames, focused on Detroit drug lords, the Chambers Brothers gang.
 Hansen gave insight into the lives of the brothers based on the reporting he had done on them in the 1980s and 1990s as a reporter for ABC affiliate WXYZ (Channel 7) and NBC affiliate WDIV (Channel 4).
-In 2020, Hansen also made a brief cameo himself in episode 1 of the second season of Amazon series The Boys.